nicosensei/es-theme-351noir/README.md

 ### Installation and Updating

-1. Download the .7z file from the [Releases section](https://github.com/MonsieurDaz/es-theme-351noir/releases) and extract it.
+1. Download the .zip file from the [Releases section](https://github.com/MonsieurDaz/es-theme-351noir/releases) and extract it.

 2. Copy the es-theme-351noir folder to `~/.config/emulationstation/themes` in the ext4 partition of 351ELEC.